tanveery/recaptcha-net/README.md

 To get started, go to <a href="http://recaptcha-net.mtd226.com">http://recaptcha-net.mtd226.com</a>.

-<h3>Bugs</h3>
+<h3>Issues</h3>

-If you find a bug in the library, please try to search in the existing list of <a href="https://github.com/tanveery/recaptcha-net/issues">issues</a>.
-If the bug is not listed and addressed there, please <a href="https://github.com/tanveery/recaptcha-net/issues/new">open a new issue</a>.
+If you find a bug in the library or you have an idea about a new feature, please try to search in the existing list of <a href="https://github.com/tanveery/recaptcha-net/issues">issues</a>.
+If the bug or idea is not listed and addressed there, please <a href="https://github.com/tanveery/recaptcha-net/issues/new">open a new issue</a>.